 A network provider is a provider who works with the health plan.
-Refer to Chapter 3 Section A of your Member Handbook for more information on getting care.
+Refer to Chapter 3 of this Member Handbook for more information on getting care.

-G. Your care team and care plan
+G. Your care team and support plan

 G1.
 Care team

 A care team can help you keep getting the care you need.
 A care team may include your doctor, a care coordinator, or other health person that you choose.